ddo/express-orm-mvc/README.md

 [Express](https://github.com/visionmedia/express) + [ORM](https://github.com/dresende/node-orm2) MVC
 ===============
-The 1st time I see express and start to use it, there was many problem i have to solve as
+As everyone the 1st time I start to use express, there was many problem i have to solve as

 * Database
 * App structure